propersloth/resume/index.md

 sean.c.odonnell@gmail.com

-(702) 525-1701
+702.525.1701

 901 Fremont St. #238 Las Vegas, NV 89101

 # Summary

 Extensive career spanning a wide array of hardware and software systems over multiple technology cycles, from mainframes to cloud-based computing.
 Diverse experience in many business environments in both the public and private sectors, ranging from small, lean startups to the largest global Fortune 50 corporations.
-Proven track record of success in high-pressure, high-stakes production environments under rapidly changing technology and business directives.
+Proven track record of success in high-stakes production environments under rapidly changing technology and business directives.

-Deep familiarity with an extensive suite of popular programming languages, operating systems, libraries, and tools.
 Experienced in agile development methods, iteratively adapting to changing requirements and priorities.
 Hands-on experience with virtually all roles required in an enterprise IT organization, including system administration, quality assurance, software development, development operations, and solutions architecture.

+Work Ethic
+Loves hard problems
+Compulsive problem solver
+Experienced and determined debugger

 # Certifications